-That said, there are still ways to get a reasonably equipped desktop for under $1,000, you just have to be smart, strategic, and in some cases patient (you can also consider cheap upgrades to turn a standard desktop into a gaming PC).
+That said, there are still ways to get a reasonably equipped desktop for under $1,000; you just have to be smart, strategic, and, in some cases, patient (you can also consider cheap upgrades to turn a standard desktop into a gaming PC).
 The key is to either wait for a juicy sale from a pre-built manufacturer or build it yourself, following the wisdom of generations of PC enthusiasts.
-Although prices for pre-built products are more reasonable than they have been in previous eras, there is no equivalent in value for savvy DIY construction.
+Although prices for pre-built products are more reasonable than in previous eras, there is no equivalent in value to savvy DIY construction.

 However, building your own PC isn’t for everyone.
-While this is easier than ever before, with the overabundance of resources and tutorials online, it remains an expensive process and can often include a frustrating amount of trial and error.
-For those who simply don’t want to commit to the effort of a DIY build, or don’t have time to fit one into a busy schedule, there are some low-budget prebuilt PC options available if you’re smart and patient.
+While this is easier than ever before, with the overabundance of online resources and tutorials, it remains an expensive process and often involves a frustrating amount of trial and error.
+For those who don’t want to commit to the effort of a DIY build, or don’t have time to fit one into a busy schedule, there are some low-budget prebuilt PC options available if you’re smart and patient.

 The key to purchasing pre-made products is timing.
 There are obvious times when prices will be depressed, such as around Black Friday.
 Many pre-made manufacturers are now even included in sales at specific retailers, like Amazon’s Prime Days (or in counter-programming with their own sales).
 But there are also niche periods where purchasing pre-made products is advantageous.
-These include times like the release of a new GPU line, where the previous generation is likely to be postponed.
+These include times such as the release of a new GPU line, when the previous generation is likely to be postponed.

 Build it yourself